apache/spark/docs/configuration.md

   <td><code>spark.rpc.message.maxSize</code></td>
   <td>128</td>
   <td>
-    Maximum message size (in MB) to allow in "control plane" communication; generally only applies to map output size information sent between executors and the driver.
+    Maximum message size (in MiB) to allow in "control plane" communication; generally only applies to map output size information sent between executors and the driver.
 Increase this if you are running jobs with many thousands of map and reduce tasks and see messages about the RPC message size.
   </td>